wazuh/wazuh-documentation/source/user-manual/user-administration/rbac.rst

 #.
 To map the user to the admin role, follow these steps:

-   .. note:: Reserved roles are restricted for any permission customizations.
-You can create a custom role with same permissions or duplicate a reserved role for further customization.

    #.
-Click the upper-left menu icon to open the options, select **Security**, and then **Roles** to open the roles page.
+Click the upper-left menu icon **☰** to open the options, select **Security**, and then **Roles** to open the roles page.

    #.
 Search for the **all_access** role in the roles list and select it to open the details window.

    #.
 Click **Duplicate role**, assign a name to the new role then click **Create** to confirm the action.

    #.
+Select the newly created role.

+   #.
 Select the **Mapped users** tab and click **Manage mapping**.

    #.
 Add the user you created in the previous steps and click **Map** to confirm the action.

+   .. note:: Reserved roles are restricted for any permission customizations.
+You can create a custom role with same permissions or duplicate a reserved role for further customization.

 #.
 To map the user with Wazuh, follow these steps:

    #.
-Click the upper-left menu icon to open the available options, and click **Wazuh**.
+Click the upper-left menu icon **☰** to open the available options, and click **Wazuh**.
    #.
 Click **Wazuh** to open the Wazuh dashboard menu, select **Security**, and then **Roles mapping** to open the page.

       .. thumbnail:: /images/manual/user-administration/rbac/role-mapping.gif